-New Zealand Government is pleased to offer Commonwealth Scholarship and Fellowship Plan in 2018-2019 academic session. financial aid positions will be awarded to undertake Master’s or PhD studies in New Zealand.
+New Zealand Government is pleased to offer the Commonwealth Scholarship and Fellowship Plan in 2018-2021 academic session. financial aid positions will be awarded to undertake Masters or PhD studies in New Zealand.

 New Zealand Scholarships empower individuals with the knowledge, skills and qualifications to contribute to economic, social and political development within selected developing countries.